sam-single/realwaste/README.md

 # RealWaste

 RealWaste is an image dataset assembled from waste material received at the Whyte's Gully Waste and Resource Recovery facility in Wollongong NSW Australia.
+The orginal purpose of this dataset was for evaluating the performance of deep learning for classifying images of authentic waste items in a thesis research project, now published in the journal article [RealWaste: A Novel Real-Life Data Set for Landfill Waste Classification Using Deep Learning](https://www.mdpi.com/2078-2489/14/12/633).

 If using this dataset, please include the following reference: